Gerg-L/nvim-flake/README.md

 Update the flake like any other `nix flake update`

 Add/remove/update plugins via [npins](https://github.com/andir/npins)
-Example of adding a plugin: `npins add github nvim-treesitter nvim-treesitter-context -branch main` Example of updated all plugins: `npins update -f`
+Example of adding a plugin: `npins add github nvim-treesitter nvim-treesitter-context --branch main` Example of updated all plugins: `npins update -f`

 All lua configuration is done in the /lua directory, and imported and ordered through /lua/default.nix.